The date was Oct. 13, 2021, and for a New York Rangers organization seeking change, there was a sense that a new era might be dawning before its eyes.

 There’s one other possibility that could emerge in Adam Edstrom, like Rempe a giant on skates at 6-7 and 234 pounds.
 The 23-year-old returned to the team before Rempe debuted in February – Edstrom made his NHL debut Dec.
 15 and scored a goal – and Laviolette spoke of having significant plans for him.
 Rempe’s arrival soon after, though, seemed to render Edstrom extraneous and he was sent back to the minors in early March after 11 games.

 Still, like his fellow sixth-round skyscraper (Edstrom was drafted one year before Rempe), the native of Karlstad, Sweden possesses rare skills for such a huge player.
-Edstrom skates very well, can put the puck in the net and was an effective penalty-killer in the American Hockey League thanks to his reach, hockey IQ and skating.
-Able to play all three forward positions, perhaps there’s a giant matchup center who can anchor a future shutdown line waiting to get out.
+Edstrom can skate with power and some quickness, can put the puck in the net and was an effective penalty-killer in the American Hockey League thanks to his reach, hockey IQ and skating.
+Able to play all three forward positions, perhaps there’s a giant matchup center who can anchor a future shutdown line that’s waiting to get out.

 “He’s a big guy that just skates so well,” Laviolette said in February.
 “I like his physicality.
 I like his awareness.
 He was a player that played good defense (with the Wolf Pack).
 He killed penalties.”

 Edstrom and Rempe spent time together on the fourth line last season, albeit for a small sample size of games.
-It seems unlikely the Rangers would roll with that long-term this season, but Edstrom will get a chance to make the team out of camp.
-Even if he doesn’t, Edstrom seems sure to play some role in muscling up the bottom-six forward groups at some point.
+It seems unlikely the Rangers would roll with that long-term this season, but Edstrom will nonetheless get a chance to make the team out of camp.
+Even if he doesn’t end up in the lineup opening night, Edstrom seems sure to play a role in muscling up the bottom-six forward groups at some point.

 So the Rangers might start the season with a third line of Cuylle-Chytil-Kakko, three big forwards who play north-south and like to push the puck relentlessly up ice, and a pair of wingers who work the walls and cycle hard in the offensive zone.
 They might go into their Oct.
 9 opener on the road against the Pittsburgh Penguins with a fourth line that includes Rempe and Carrick, a unit that is sure to provide a significant physical dimension.

 There’s size and grit and physicality in those combinations – and defined roles for the third and fourth lines, something the club seems to struggle to create on a perennial basis, regardless of coach.
 It’s just what the Rangers need.
-Would it change the makeup of the roster enough for a better-prepared playoff team to emerge, as the Blueshirts thought was happening in their season opener nearly three years ago?
+Would it change the makeup of the roster enough for a better-prepared playoff team to emerge, as the Blueshirts thought was happening at the outset of their season nearly three years ago?

 It would be foolish for Laviolette not to invest significant ice time in trying to find out.